 For many buyers that I work with, they are buying for the first time in a long time or they might be first time homebuyers.
 Understanding the search process is important no matter whether you are a Millennial, Gen X, Gen Y, Gen Z, or Baby Boomer.

 I like to explain the full range of events that can go right and go wrong for buyers.
 From multiple offer situations to the inspection, appraisal, financing approval, tax consequences and closing costs, I want you to know your options and manage expectations.
-As a sole practitioner, I am with every client from contract to closing.
+I work with every client from contract to closing.

 For many people, renting is the best option.
 Our metro area has a lot of options from single family homes to town homes, condos and multifamily rental buildings to choose.
 My process of helping people rent a home and to buy is very similar.
 I will take the time to put together neighborhood searches and visit with you each home that is of interest.
 While most landlords use standard leases, I will still make sure you understand your responsibilities and your landlord’s responsibilities under the lease and know what to look out for when it comes time to renew or terminate.
 Getting you comfortable moving to your next home is very important to me.